 Some boys with hypospadias may also have inguinal hernias or undescended testicles.
 In some cases, children with hypospadias may have other genital or urinary tract abnormalities, but most of the time, hypospadias is an isolated condition.

-At Riley at IU Health, our pediatric urologists work with other specialists through our Pediatric Continence Program and/or our Disorders of Sexual Differentiation Program to find the best treatment plan for your child.
+At Riley at IU Health, our pediatric urologists may work with other specialists through our Disorders of Sexual Differentiation Program to find the best treatment plan for your child.
 Our team of specialists is ready to support you and your child through diagnosis and treatment.

 Treatments